azukiapp/i18n-cli/README.md

 i18n.t('wildkey.macosx.subkey');  // value default
 ```

-Check the [printf](https://www.npmjs.com/package/printf) to know what to use in "formated strings".
+Check the [sprintf-js](https://www.npmjs.com/package/sprintf-js) to know what to use in "formated strings".

+Check the [ansi-styles](https://www.npmjs.com/package/ansi-styles) to know what colors to use.

 ## License